waku-org/specs/standards/core/mix.md

 A node that initiates the request is a `service-user/client` whereas a node that replies to the request is the `service-provider/service-node`.

 This document also covers the aspect of relay nodes acting as mix nodes.
-Integration of [waku relay](https://rfc.vac.dev/waku/standards/core/11/relay) with mix is not covered in this document.

 ## Background / Rationale / Motivation